ciordia9/buffett-radar/WEEKLY_RADAR_PROTOCOL.md

   - Data patterns that confirm or challenge previous observations
   - Answers to open questions
   - Early signals of narrative shifts
+  - **How this week's developments impact YOUR positioning and decisions**

 ### Step 2.1: SEC Filings Sweep